Get Medical Billing and Coding Certification in Rhode Island Today!

 CEU Requirements

 The CEU requirements for medical billing and coding professionals in Rhode Island vary depending on the credential.
 For professionals with CCA, CCS, or CCS-P credentialing through AHIMA, at least 20 CEUs must be completed during each recertification period.
-AAPC certificate holders are required to complete a minimum of 36 CEUs within a two-year period.
+AAPC certificate holders are required to complete a minimum of 36 CEUs within two years.

 Fulfilling these CEU requirements ensures that you stay up to date on the latest developments in the medical billing and coding field.
 By continuously improving your knowledge and skills, you can provide the best possible services to your clients and maintain your professional standing in the industry.